anuragtb/pdfcpu/generate/import.md

 ```sh
 pdfcpu import photo.pdf photo.png
 ```
 <br>

-Generate a PDF gallery of image files assuming `pics/` contains image files (jpg,png,tif):
+Generate a PDF gallery of image files assuming `pics/` contains image files (jpg, png, tif):

 ```sh
 pdfcpu import album.pdf pics/*
 ```
 <br>

 Generate a PDF gallery of image files each of them centered on the page with a default relative scaling of 0.5 by using a description string:

 ```sh
 pdfcpu import 'p:c' album.pdf pics/*
 ```
 <br>

-The following command also generates a PDF gallery but additionally configures the *Letter* output format and positioning anchored to the bottom left corner with a horizontal offset of 10 points and a vertical offset of 20 points in PDF user space with a scaling of 0.3 relative to page dimensions:
+The following command also generates a PDF gallery but additionally configures paper size *Letter* and positioning anchored to the bottom left corner with a horizontal offset of 10 points and a vertical offset of 20 points in PDF user space with a scaling of 0.3 relative to page dimensions:

 ```sh
 pdfcpu import 'f:Letter, p:bl, o:10 20, s:0.3' album.pdf *.jpg *.png